RTEMS/rtems-docs/eng/req/items.rst

     :ref:`SpecTypeBuildOptionSetTestStateAction`.

 set-value
-    The attribute value shall be a :ref:`SpecTypeBuildOptionValue`.
+    The attribute value may have any type.
 The action sets the action value for subsequent actions to the attribute value.

+set-value-enabled-by
+    The attribute value shall be a list.
+Each list element shall be a :ref:`SpecTypeBuildOptionValue`.
+The action sets the action value for subsequent actions to the first enabled attribute value.

 split
     The attribute shall have no value.
 The action splits the action value.